The Appleton Post Crescent,

 Beside his bereaved parents, he leaves one brother, Herman of this city and one sister, Martha of Milwaukee.
 Burial took place at Waukesha last Monday following services in the St. Joseph church there.

 Herbert is well known to the younger folks in the community with whom he attended the St. Mary's school and was graduated.
-He was a brilliant lad and extremely active and industrious when his habits he never dispaired in his extreme suffering and his loss is keenly regretted by his foster parents and his many friends.
+He was a brilliant lad and extremely active and industrious when his habits he never despaired in his extreme suffering and his loss is keenly regretted by his foster parents and his many friends.

 Bear Creek Happenings